-- 1.9 The Quality and Enhancement team coordinates all aspects of the administration and delivery of this procedure. - 1.10 Investigators are senior staff members responsible for the conduct of investigations and the coordination of all aspects of the response to Formal Complainants. - 1.11 Heads of Department are responsible for ensuring staff employed in their area of responsibility are making reasonable attempts at resolving concerns initially raised with them, and are co-operating with the Early Resolution, Formal Complaint, Review and External Review proceedings. - 1.12 The Director of Quality and Compliance is responsible for ensuring that there are effective complaints handling procedures, with robust investigation processes which demonstrate that organisational learning is in place.
-The Director of Quality and Compliance also ensures that concerns and complaints are used to identify improvements to services and also deals with any unacceptable behaviour by complainants.
+- 1.9 The KOL Appeals and Complaints team coordinate all aspects of the administration and delivery of the formal stage of this procedure. - 1.10 The University of Liverpool Student Conduct, Complaints and Compliance team conduct all aspects of the administration and delivery of the review stage of the procedure. - 1.11 Investigators are senior staff members responsible for the conduct of investigations and the coordination of all aspects of the response to Formal Complainants. - 1.12 Heads of Department are responsible for ensuring staff employed in their area of responsibility are making reasonable attempts at resolving concerns initially raised with them, and are co-operating with the Early Resolution, Formal Complaint, Review and External Review proceedings. - 1.13 The KOL Director of Quality and Compliance is responsible for ensuring that there are effective complaints handling procedures, with robust investigation processes which demonstrate that organisational learning is in place.
+The KOL Director of Quality and Compliance also ensures that concerns and complaints are used to identify improvements to services and also deals with any unacceptable behaviour by complainants.